Allan Ross Welsh: Politics

 Welsh was elected in 1927 to the Southern Rhodesian Legislative Assembly as the member for Bulawayo North, replacing Sir Charles Coghlan, who had died in office, and was re-elected several times until 1935.
 He succeeded Lionel Cripps as Speaker of the Assembly in 1935 and served until 1952.
 Cripps was not a member of the House and Welsh did not contest any further elections after 1935.

 Business activities

 Welsh was a director of Rhodesia Sugar Refinery, Ltd and of Knitting and Clothing Factory.

 Honours

-He was knighted in July 1943 and in 1952 he was appointed Companion of the Order of St Michael and St George and also granted permission to retain the title Honourable, having served more than three years as Speaker of the Legislative Assembly of Southern Rhodesia.
+He was knighted in July 1943 as a Knight Bachelor and in 1952, he was appointed Companion of the Order of St Michael and St George and also granted permission to retain the title The Honourable, having served more than three years as Speaker of the Legislative Assembly of Southern Rhodesia.

 He was also appointed Grand Commander of the Order of the Phoenix by King Paul of Greece in 1950, in recognition of services rendered during the Second World War.